GrunCrow/Hexapod_Caterpie/Code/Client/yolov5master/data/README.roboflow.txt

 The following augmentation was applied to create 3 versions of each source image:
 * 50% probability of horizontal flip
 * Random rotation of between -19 and +19 degrees
+* Random shear of between -21° to +21° horizontally and -10° to +10° vertically
-* Random exposure adjustment of between -9 and +9 percent
+* Random brigthness adjustment of between -25 and +25 percent
 * Random Gaussian blur of between 0 and 2.25 pixels